wizards-of-lua/wizards-of-lua/docs/_tutorials/bind-a-spell-to-a-magic-wand.md

 The other part will become the new, centralized observer spell, that can handle all magic wands together in one place.

-For this to work, we need a place where we can lookup the wand-specific command, as we want to cast different spells for different wands.
+For this to work, we need a place where we can look up the wand-specific command, as we want to cast different spells for different wands.
 A very nice solution is to store the wand's specific spell into the item's nbt data.